John Amory Lowell: Family

 Like his father and grandfathers before him, Lowell was the fourth member in his family line to graduate from Harvard College in 1815, at the age of 17.

 After spending an extended time traveling through Europe and then establishing himself as a successful merchant in Boston, Lowell married his first wife, Susan Cabot Lowell (1801-1827), a daughter of his uncle, Francis Cabot Lowell.
 Together, they had two children, Susan Cabot and John.
 Lowell's wife died during childbirth in 1827.
-Their son, John, was appointed to the U.S. District Court in 1865 by President Abraham Lincoln, and in 1878, appointed to the U.S. Circuit Court by President Rutherford B. Hayes.
-John Amory's grandson, James Arnold Lowell, also went on to become a Federal Judge.
-Lowell's wife, Susan Cabot, who was a great-granddaughter of Edward and Dorthy (Quincy) Jackson, connected their children and their descendants to those of the Holmeses of Boston, a family that includes poet Dr. Oliver Wendell Holmes Sr., and U.S. Supreme Court justice and Civil War hero, Oliver Wendell Holmes Jr.
+Their son, John Lowell, was appointed to the United States District Court for the District of Massachusetts in 1865 by President Abraham Lincoln, and in 1878, appointed to the United States circuit court by President Rutherford B. Hayes.
+John Amory's grandson, James Arnold Lowell, also went on to become a federal judge, sitting for the District of Massachusetts.
+Lowell's wife, Susan Cabot, who was a great-granddaughter of Edward and Dorthy (Quincy) Jackson, connected their children and their descendants to those of the Holmeses of Boston, a family that includes poet Dr. Oliver Wendell Holmes Sr., and United States Supreme Court justice and Civil War hero, Oliver Wendell Holmes Jr.

-With his second wife, Elizabeth Cabot Putnam (1807-1881), Amory fathered a son and three daughters.
-Augustus, Elizabeth Rebecca, Ellen Bancroft, and Sara Putnam.
-Augustus Lowell became a very successful businessman and eventually succeeded Lowell as the second trustee of the Lowell Institute.
+With his second wife, Elizabeth Cabot Putnam (1807-1881), Amory fathered a son and three daughters, Augustus, Elizabeth Rebecca, Ellen Bancroft, and Sara Putnam.
+Augustus Lowell became a businessman and eventually succeeded Lowell as the second trustee of the Lowell Institute.
 John Amory's grandchildren, through Elizabeth Cabot, included author and astronomer Percival Lowell, Harvard President Abbott Lawrence Lowell, and poet Amy Lowell.